solegalli/trainindatablog/_posts/2022-08-16-lasso-feature-selection-with-python.md

 Lasso feature selection is known as an embedded feature selection method because the feature selection occurs during model fitting.

+Finally, it is worth highlighting that because Lasso optimizes the OLS, this feature selection procedure is independent of the performance metric that we are going to use to evaluate the performance of the final model.

 Let’s see how we can select features with Python and the open source library Scikit-learn.